shhossain/computer_science/Algorithms/Graphs/Bellman-Ford Algorithm/readme.md

 # ***Bellman-Ford Algorithm***

-Bellman ford algorithm is used to calculate the shortest paths from a single source vertex to all vertices in the graph.
+Bellman-Ford algorithm is used to calculate the shortest paths from a single source vertex to all vertices in the graph.
 This algorithm also works on graphs with a negative edge weight cycle (It is a cycle of edges with weights that sums to a negative number), unlike Dijkstra which gives wrong answers for the shortest path between two vertices.
-Bellman Ford algorithm is easier to implement when compared to dijkstra algorithm and optimal for distributed systems.
+Bellman-Ford algorithm is easier to implement when compared to Dijkstra algorithm and optimal for distributed systems.

 - _The Bellman-Ford algorithm is an example of Dynamic Programming.
 It starts with a starting vertex and calculates the distances of other vertices which can be reached by one edge.
 It then continues to find a path with two edges and so on.
 The Bellman-Ford algorithm follows the bottom-up approach._